palantir/foundry-platform-python/docs/v1/Datasets/Dataset.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The RID of the Dataset on which to delete the schema.
+# DatasetRid | The RID of the Dataset on which to delete the schema.
 dataset_rid = None
 # Optional[BranchId] | The ID of the Branch on which to delete the schema.
 branch_id = None